mnie-fallback/MNie.github.io/_posts/2018-03-24-StaticTypeScriptClient.md

 ---
 layout: post
-title: Static typescript client to controller actions, is it possible?
+title: Static typescript client for controller actions, is it possible?
 ---

 Hey,